How to Clean a Bong With Household Items

 Regular maintenance makes deep cleaning easier and keeps your sessions tasting fresh.
 If you’re chasing smoother hits overall, our article on getting the smoothest hits from your gravity bong pairs well with a consistent cleaning routine.

-Keeping Your Setup Cleaner Between Sessions
+Keeping Your Bong Setup Cleaner Between Sessions

 Cleaning isn’t just about the bong itself.
 Your surrounding setup matters too.
 Using dedicated ashtrays helps prevent ash and debris from making their way back into your piece.